 [Heading inserted: No. 35 of 2014 s.
 30.]

+Division 1 — Transitional provision for Corruption and Crime Commission Amendment (Misconduct) Act 2014

+[Heading inserted: No. 5 of 2024 s.
+24.]

 228. Transitional provision for Corruption and Crime Commission Amendment (Misconduct) Act 2014

 An allegation of misconduct that was received or initiated by the Commission before the day on which the Corruption and Crime Commission Amendment (Misconduct) Act 2014 Part 2 comes into operation 1 must continue to be dealt with under this Act as if that Part had not been enacted.